-Amatenstein recalls a woman who was dating someone that was somewhat recently separated who leaned on her a lot as he “processed” his emotions.
+How to do more kissing (and less counseling) when it comes to men 1.
+Just say no. Amatenstein recalls a woman who was dating someone that was somewhat recently separated who leaned on her a lot as he “processed” his emotions.
 “She was finally like, ‘I’m sorry, but I’m not your shrink,’” Amatenstein says.
 “If you want to go out with me, that’s great, but treat me like a date.”

+2. Skip the fixer-uppers.
 Here’s a challenge: Go on five dates with men who seem as together as you are.
 At first you might feel vulnerable, since you don’t have your Freud-like role to fall back on.
 But you will also start to get glimpses of how great it’d feel to be with someone whose perspective you’d respect and seek out, too.

 3. Start talking — about yourself.
 Amatenstein suggests, “Ask yourself: Am I doing this in other areas of my life?
 When was the last time I sat down and really unloaded the stuff that is going on for me?”
 Find someone you trust, start talking, and see how it feels.
 You’ll probably find that you actually like pairing a little take with your give — and you’ll start opening yourself up to men who really do want to give back.